LinuzJ/apato/README.md

 # apato

 WIP: Rental apartment yield watchlist service.
-Written in Rust
+Written in Rust.

+Calculates the yields of apartments in regions included in the watchlists specified by the user.

 Technologies used: